mosaaleb/devium/README.md

 ```

 ## Live Version
-The live version of this project is hosted in heroku
+The live version of this project is hosted in Heroku
 [Devium](https://deviumio.herokuapp.com/).